of The International Society for the Study and Prevention of Perinatal and Infant Death (ISPID, Inc.) - A New York Non-Profit Corporation

 - To promote education and training in perinatal and infant health and death research in order to encourage progress in this field.

-- To carry out co-operative studies in the field of perinatal and infant health and death particularly those aiming at prevention.
+- To carry out co-operative studies or exchange of data in the field of perinatal and infant health and death particularly those aiming at prevention.

 - To provide further education in the field of perinatal and infant health and death by organizing meetings for this purpose including scientific meetings, training programs and educational workshops, granting fellowships and travel awards and fostering official publication of scientific proceedings and other materials.